netobserv/flowlogs-pipeline/docs/api.md

 <pre>
  prom:
+         promConnectionInfo: Prometheus connection info; includes:
+             address: endpoint address to expose
+             port: endpoint port number to expose
+             tls: TLS configuration for the endpoint
+                 certPath: path to the certificate file
+                 keyPath: path to the key file
          metrics: list of prometheus metric definitions, each includes:
                  name: the metric name
                  type: (enum) one of the following: